e-attestations/e-attestations-docs/blog/2020-09-22-news_Postman_collection_documentation copy.md

 <!--truncate-->

 This will be the reference website for the postman collection for 'EDGE'.

 So bookmark it quick !

-With this new website, L'atelier at e-Attestations provides you with new ways for discovering the powerfulness of e-Attestations EDGE API.
+With this new website, L'Atelier at e-Attestations provides you with new ways for discovering the powerfulness of e-Attestations EDGE API.

 You'll find more scenarios and detailed explanation on how to use our endpoints.

 And stay tuned, we'll launch eAttestations 'EDGE' very soon !

-And as always, more is comming 😁
+And as always, more is coming 😁

 L'Atelier !